org-arl/fjage/src/sphinx/quickstart.rst

 In order to fully understand how fjåge works, it is useful to look at the bootup sequence of our hello world fjåge application.
 When we run `fjage.sh`, the shell script creates a CLASSPATH to include all jar files in the `build/libs` folder and then starts the JVM::

-    java -cp "$CLASSPATH" -Djava.util.logging.config.file=etc/logging.properties org.arl.fjage.shell.GroovyBoot etc/initrc.groovy
+    java -cp "$CLASSPATH" org.arl.fjage.shell.GroovyBoot etc/initrc.groovy

-This command uses the `etc/logging.properties` to set up Java logging and invokes the `main()` static method on the `org.arl.fjage.shell.GroovyBoot` class.
+This command invokes the `main()` static method on the `org.arl.fjage.shell.GroovyBoot` class.
 The initialization script `etc/initrc.groovy` is passed as a command line argument to the `main()`.

 Let us next take a look at a simplified code extract from the `org.arl.fjage.shell.GroovyBoot.main()` method: